 |Link to this site|

-Mike D. Etzel has been the co-owner and winemaker at Beaux Frères for 25 years and has now has launched a new project with partner Carey Critchlow.
+Mike D. Etzel has been the co-owner and winemaker at Beaux Frères since the late 1980s and began planting a vineyard adjacent to Beaux Freres in 2010.
+He then launched a new project with partner Carey Critchlow known as Sequitor.
 The inaugural Pinot Noir under the Sequitur label from the 2014 vintage was released at $100 a bottle.

 The wine is available through a mailing list and www.oregonpinotnoir.com.

 2016 Sequitur Ribbon Ridge Willamette Valley Pinot Noir

 13.6% alc., $100.
 Unfined and unfiltered.
 Crafted by veteran winemaker Michael Etzel (Beaux Freres). · Moderately dark garnet color in the glass.
 Aromas of black cherry, sous-bois, cedary oak and a subtle dried herb note.
 Enchanting charge of well-spiced dark cherry, boysenberry and black raspberry fruits envelope the palate with goodness.
 A firm backbone of tannins is supportive, an arrow of acidity adds vigor and toasty oak contributes complimentary accents.
 All the flavors come together in an exalted finish of uncommon length.
 Score: 94.
 Reviewed July 8, 2019 ARTICLE »